 Clueless about what to do in New Orleans?
 It’s my pleasure to help you plan your trip to The Big Easy!
 In this article, I’ll show you all the best things to do in New Orleans.

-Why is New Orleans called The Big Easy, anyway?
+Why is New Orleans called The Big Easy?

-There are many theories surrounding the creation of this nickname.
-One of the best ways to explain it is through the relaxed or easy way of life that the people are accustomed to.
+Many theories surround the creation of this nickname.
+One of the best ways to explain it is through the relaxed or easy way of life that people are accustomed to.

 No wonder the feel-good music of jazz and blues were birthed here.